 It’s a shame, then, that I didn’t enjoy Silence.
 It’s probably in its DNA.
 I can’t imagine Scorsese watched the final cut and said to himself “people are going to walk out loving this”.
 But the film is too taxing.
 It’s too long.
 It’s too repetitive.
 It’s narrative is too broken, too prolonged, relies so heavily on ramming the same character into the same wall.
 A movie can offer meditation, it can be gruelling, and I’ll sit through it, but I don’t know if I can sit through two hours and forty minutes of just that.
 A careful trim may have improved the film immensely.
 But that’s not what Scorsese wanted to give us.
 The movie needs to put the characters through the same paces over and over again, so that the hope can diminish.
 While I didn’t enjoy it, from an objective point I don’t think this offense can be considered wholly negative.

 I enjoyed thinking about the film more than I enjoyed watching it.
 Maybe that is okay too.
 Maybe three hours of too long movie is a fair price to pay for three more hours of genuine reflection and thought.

 Silence was 6.5 out of 10 silent God(s).

 -This movie keeps poorly superimposing a Renaissance painting of Jesus onto various surfaces.
 It’s pretty hilarious and feels like a strange weird 70s art house film thing.

 -Indulging in a strange trope of biopics (which this isn’t…) the drama takes place in a limited time, before racing through years and years for the final fifteen minutes.

 -One of my favorite television shows is Samurai Champloo, which deals with this time period from a modern Japanese perspective.
 It’s also hip hop popping and super cool, and probably one of the best approaches to episodic television ever.

--This movie is sort of silent, but totally silent.
+-This movie is sort of silent, but not totally silent.